zendframework/zendframework/README.md

    - Select-style elements now have options populated as value => label pairs instead of label => value pairs.
 This is done to ensure that option values are unique.
+ - Moved Zend\I18n\Validator\Iban to Zend\Validator\Iban
+   and replaced the option "locale" with "country_code"

 Over *XXX* pull requests for a variety of features and bugfixes were handled since beta5!